 Looking to the future makes ideas part of the art centre’s beating heart, organising symposia, seminars, research workshops and publications (monographs, collective works, artist’s books, etc.) with a network of partners including research laboratories, art schools and universities.

 The Halles Centrales covered market was built in 1923 by architect Emmanuel Leray.
-The pediment still bears the words criée municipale (“fish market”), even though wholesale dealing in fish, and then fruit and vegetables, came to a halt in the 1960s.
+The pediment still bears the words criée municipale (“municipal fish market”), even though wholesale dealing in fish, and then fruit and vegetables, came to a halt in the 1960s.
+The other parts of the building are still home to a food market open every day.

 La Criée became a centre for contemporary art in 1986.
 It comprises two exhibition rooms of 135m2 and 25m2 and two small rooms each 12m2.
 The remainder of the building is home to a busy daily market.